nus-cs2113-AY2122S1/ip/docs/README.md

 * [References](#References)

 ## Set Up
-1. Ensure you have Java 11 installed in your computer.\
+1. Ensure you have Java 11 installed in your computer.
+2. If Java 11 is not installed, click <a link=https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html>here</a> to download it.
+3. After downloading, add path to bin folder to PATH variable in Environment Variables
+4. Check if Java is downloaded by running `java --version` in your Terminal.
-2. Download the latest jar file from <a>here</a>
+5. Download the latest jar file from <a>here</a>.

 ## Program Start
 Type in command `java -jar ip.jar` in the terminal directory containing `ip.jar` file.\